 How does Google actually work and what does this have to do with math?

-In the Google module, students discover the secret of the world's most popular search engine.
+In the Google workshop, students discover the secret of the world's most popular search engine.
 The success of Google lies in the PageRank algorithm, whose functionality is discovered in the workshop by the students.
 This algorithm ensures that the web pages that are displayed for a search term fit particularly well.
 PageRank sets a rank for each website containing the search term.
 Thus the pages for a search term appear in an order given by the rankings.